supervisely-ecosystem/one-way-instance-sync/README.md

 # Introduction

 This application is designed for synchronizing data from one Supervisely instance to another.
-It allows syncing teams, workspaces, and their contents.
+It allows syncing teams, workspaces, and their projects.

-Important: Only a master user (admin) of both instances (the current one and the source instance) can use this application.
+Important: Only admin users of both instances (the current one and the source instance) can use this application.

 </details>